-Choi’s research concerns infrastructure, regionalism, and the synthetic role of landscape architecture in American urbanization, and considers how American political economy has been manifest in the landscape through projects of hydrological control and ecological stewardship.
+Choi’s research concerns infrastructure, technology, and the synthetic role of landscape architecture in American urbanization.
+Current research projects concern the environmental history of 20th century interior landscapes, and also water infrastructure and the invention of public nature.
 Archival work is used as a critical component of design research methodology as the cultural legacy of these projects is maintained through present-day projects of preservation, conservation, and restoration.

-Choi’s work has been published in Journal of Architectural Education, Harvard Design Magazine, and Landscape Architecture.
+Choi’s research has been published in Journal of Architectural Education, Harvard Design Magazine, and Landscape Architecture.
 Prior to joining the GSD, Choi taught studio in urban design at Columbia University.
 She is a licensed landscape architect, and has practiced with Topotek in Berlin and Michael Van Valkenburgh Associates (MVVA) in New York; as a senior associate at MVVA, she led strategy and design of complex urban landscapes and managed large, multi-disciplinary teams.
-She holds a Bachelor of Arts in art history from the University of Chicago and a Masters in Landscape Architecture from the GSD, receiving the Jacob Weidenmann award for excellence in design.
+She holds a degree in art history from the University of Chicago and a Masters in Landscape Architecture from the GSD, receiving the Jacob Weidenmann award for excellence in design.